Nicolelir/Quiz/README.md

 ### The Rules

 1. Open the website and view the game title.
-Iwill displayed two buttons: "How to play" and "game".
+I will displayed two buttons: "How to" and "play".
 2. In the game section, you'll find buttons for Rock, Paper, Scissors, Spock, and Lizard.
 3. Click on one of the buttons to select your move.
 The computer will automatically make its move.